hipe/tmx/lib/skylab/brazen/doc/issues/024-the-model-action-narrative.md

 necesarily be produced. but once we hear back a "yes" from this callback, it is up to "us" to decide how the event is built.

+when the action receives a potential event (eg from one of its collaborating actors), we call our received selective listener with the same channel, and if it wants the event we wrap it.

 ## :#note-160